How businesses can achieve growth without adding to headcount

 Share this article

-In addition, the Chartered Institute of Personnel & Development (CIPD) reported in February that three quarters of the 2,082 employers it regularly polls expect the cost of hiring and employing staff to increase further in 2026, with 37% saying they will recruit fewer people.
+The Chartered Institute of Personnel & Development (CIPD) reported in February that three quarters of the 2,082 employers it regularly polls expect the cost of hiring and employing staff to increase further in 2026, with 37% saying they will recruit fewer people.
+And that the Employment Rights Act risks halting recruitment plans for 37% of UK employers.

 It is unlikely that we will see AI replace staff in any meaningful way, although the roles people play and the skills they need will evolve.

-As Gartner suggests, the time-savings are becoming apparent; however, businesses appear to be failing to use that time saved in meaningful ways.
+As Gartner suggests, the time-savings are becoming apparent, yet businesses appear to be failing to use that time saved in meaningful ways.

-We can offer a fractional finance team, from a finance director to finance assistant, typically supporting businesses as and when required.
-We can help businesses better understand the support they need, and when, before making the sizeable investment of a full-time FD.
+We support many businesses by offering a fractional finance team, from a finance director (FD) to finance assistant, supporting them as and when required.
+We also help businesses better understand the support they need, and when, before making the sizeable investment of a full-time FD.

 A fractional finance director can provide a wide range of outcomes: